iag-geo/concord/README.md

 ## Accuracy

-The list of boundary pairs in the file with their overall concordance & average error is in [the boundary concordance score CSV file](/data/boundary_concordance_score.csv). _Note: average error rates are only available for ABS 2016 from/to boundaries as the error check requires census population data._
+The list of boundary pairs in the file with their overall concordance & average error is in [the boundary concordance score CSV file](/data/boundary_concordance_score.csv).

 A high overall concordance indicates your data can be reliability converted to the new boundary.
 The lower the concordance the more inaccurate the data conversion will be.
-Also, concordances are only reliable when going from a smaller boundary to a similar sized or larger one. _e.g.
-Going from LGAs to postcodes has a concordance of only 25% with an average error of ~14%._
+Also, concordances are only reliable when going from a smaller boundary to a similar sized or larger one.

 _e.g.
 As per the image above: 100% of postcode 3126 fits within the Boroondara LGA.
 However, only ~46% of postcode 3127 fits within that LGA._

-**_Average Error_** identifies what proportion of data is placed in the wrong boundary when converting a common statistic like population from postcode to LGA and back to postcode, for example.
+In the [score](/data/boundary_concordance_score.csv) file, the **_error_** measures what proportion of data is placed in the wrong boundary when converting a common statistic like population from postcode to LGA and back to postcode, for example. _Note: error rates are only available for ABS 2016 from/to boundaries as the error check requires census data._

 ## Methodology